geopanag/pandemic_tgnn/Readme.md

 ### Graphs

 The graphs are formed using the movement data from facebook data for good disease prevention map [data](https://dataforgood.fb.com/docs/covid19/).
-More specifically we used the average number of people moving in one day from one region to ther other , from the [[Movement between Administrative Regions]](https://dataforgood.fb.com/tools/movement-range-maps/) datasets.
-We can not share this data as Facebook requires everyone to sign a data license agreement, but we can share a daily aggregated version in the graphs folder of each country.
+More specifically we used the total number of people moving in daily from one region to another , from the [[Movement between Administrative Regions]](https://dataforgood.fb.com/tools/movement-range-maps/) datasets.
+We can not share the initial data as Facebook requires a data license agreement, but we can share the aggregated and diminished version in the graphs folder of each country.
-These include the mobility maps between administrative regions until 12/5/2020, starting from 13/3 for England, 12/3 for Spain and 24/2 for Italy, which should be positioned inside a folder called Movement\_between\_Administrative_Regions in each country's subfolder.
+These include the mobility maps between administrative regions that we use in our experiments until 12/5/2020, starting from 13/3 for England, 12/3 for Spain, 10/3 for France and 24/2 for Italy.